microsoft/msquic/docs/api/StreamOpen.md

 `Context`

-The app context pointer (possibly null) to be associated with the stream object.
+The app context pointer (possibly null) to be associated with the stream object and passed back to the app's handler when invoked.

 `Stream`